 Carefully remove the loaf tin or baking dish from the oven and add a drizzle of oil.
 Swish the oil around to make sure the base is fully greased.
 Pour in the batter and spread out evenly.
 Return to the hot oven and bake until golden and a skewer comes out clean, 30-35 minutes.
 Remove from the oven and cool for 15 minutes before turning it out.
 Run a knife around the edge to help turn out the cornbread.
 Cut into pieces as desired.

-Place the almonds in a pan over medium heat.
+Place the Almonds in a pan over medium heat.
 Toast until golden brown, 2-4 minutes (shifting occasionally).
 Remove from the pan and set aside.

-SPINACH & ONION
+Spinach & ONION

-When the cornbread is halfway, place the shredded spinach in a bowl with a drizzle of oil and seasoning.
+When the cornbread is halfway, place the shredded Spinach in a bowl with a drizzle of oil and seasoning.
 Return the pan to medium heat with a drizzle of oil.
 When hot, fry the sliced onion until golden, 4-5 minutes (shifting occasionally).
 Add the spinach and fry until wilted, 3-5 minutes.
 Remove from the pan, season, and cover.

 VENISON STEAK